AlbertWhite/site-v2.0/src/data/blogs/data-science.md

 If a frontend developer could learn SQL, Graphql, how rabbitmq works and Domain Driven Design, then he / she could already work for the backend, and then it's a problem of accumulating the experiences.

 However, the knowledge gap between a data scientist and a backend developer is so huge,not only they don't share the same language, but also they don't share the same workflow and tool.
-The only connection point between data scentist and backend developer is data: how to produce and use those data.
+The only connection point between data scientist and backend developer is data: how to produce and use those data.

-Thus, in the future, as it is as for today, **there might be a tendance to hire more senior fullstack developer than only front/back developer, unless the profiles are really good to handle specific issues, but it's quite rare to have a role of 'data scentist full stack developer'**.
+Thus, in the future, as it is as for today, **there might be a tendency to hire more senior fullstack developer than only front/back developer, unless the profiles are really good to handle specific issues, but it's quite rare to have a role of 'data scientist full stack developer'**.

 ### The real impact of AI to our career: what should we do as fullstack developer